gohugoio/hugoDocs/content/en/host-and-deploy/deploy-to-cloudflare/index.md

 ---
-title: Host on Cloudflare
+title: Deploy to Cloudflare
-description: Host your project on Cloudflare.
+description: Deploy your project to Cloudflare.
 categories: []
 keywords: []
+aliases: [/host-and-deploy/host-on-cloudflare/]
 ---

 Use these instructions to enable continuous deployment from a GitHub repository.
 The same general steps apply for other Git providers such as GitLab or Bitbucket.